 Q. Can I submit my online application without materials such as test scores and letters of recommendation?

 A. Yes, please submit your application and mail in the application fee, mailing labels and two photographs (Additional instructions are emailed to applicants who submit the online application).
 Test scores, transcripts and letters of recommendation can be received when available.

 Q. What do students generally do after completion of the MS program?
 What can I do with an MS degree in Nutrition from your program?

 A. MS Alumni pursue a variety of Career Paths.

 Q. How competitive is the MS Program in Nutrition, how many students do you admit into the program, how many apply?

 A. The program is competitive and attracts students with a strong background in biological sciences.
-For 2007, we expect to admit between 60-70 students to the MS Program.
+We typically receive between 200 and 250 applications for 75 spots.